 Adjustable-rate mortgages are unique because the interest rate on the mortgage adjusts with interest rates in the marketplace.
 This is important because mortgage payment amounts are determined (in part) by the interest rate on the loan.
 As the interest rate rises, the monthly payment rises.
 Likewise, payments fall as interest rates fall.

 The rate on your adjustable-rate mortgage is determined by combining a set ARM margin with a market index.
-Many adjustable-rate mortgages are tied to the London Interbank Offered Rate (LIBOR), prime rate, cost of funds Index, or another index.
+Many adjustable-rate mortgages are tied to the London interbank offered rate (LIBOR), prime rate, cost of funds Index, or another index.
 The index your mortgage uses is a technicality, but it can affect how your payments change.
 Ask your lender why they’ve offered you an adjustable-rate mortgage based on a given index.

 Pros and Cons of ARMs